flomotlik/blog/_posts/2012-06-09-Never-Press-F5.markdown

 needs Vim with Ruby support.
 It uses eventmachine to open a Socket and receive requests from the [Livereload Chrome Browser plugin](https://chrome.google.com/webstore/detail/jnihajbhpnppcggbcgedagnkighmdlei).
-I only tested it with Chrome and the latest version in the appstore.
+I only tested it with Chrome and the latest version in the chrome store.

 ###Conclusion
 Give Livereload and the Vim plugin a try.
 It is incredibly easy and